joostkremers/pandoc-mode/docs/index.md

 file exists for the file being loaded and reads its settings if it finds one.

-## OS X
+## macOS

 `pandoc-mode` expects that the `pandoc` binary can be found in your system’s `$PATH` and that the contents of `$PATH` is available to Emacs.
-Especially on OS X, this may not always be the case.
+Especially on macOS, this may not always be the case.
 To remedy this, you can set the user option `pandoc-binary` to the full path of `pandoc` on your system.
 A more elegant solution is to install the [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell) package.
 This package makes sure that the contents of your system’s `$PATH` variable is visible to Emacs, allowing Emacs to find `pandoc`.